 Subproperty of: E7 Activity.
-P16 used specific object (was used for): E70 Thing the instances of E41 Appellation that were used as elements of the identifier.
+P16 used specific object (was used for): E70 Thing of E90 Symbolic Object that were used as constituents of the identifier.

-Scope note: This property associates the event of assigning an instance of E42 Identifier to an entity, with
+Scope note: This property associates the event of assigning an instance of E42 Identifier with the instances